black-rustx/Meteora-Volume-Bot/README.md

 ## 💖 Support the Developer

+Meteora Volume Bot source code is private.
+If anyone need it, please contract me anytime.
+I can give you a hand.
 If you find this bot useful and would like to support further development, consider tipping!
 Your support keeps the project alive.

 **Solana Wallet Address:** `27uqtpRjpnDEiQ9SFJQKN2fEBQLEx3ptvJgGhV8AV83U`
 **ETH Wallet Address:** `0xd64EA7D33dd5a96A6522fc6b6621b515f5a11EE7`